Expertium/expertium.github.io/JReadability.md

 8) Percentage of adverbs (副詞).
 9) Percentage of katakana words aka loanwords.
 10) Percentage of particles (助詞).
-11) Percentage of determinants.
+11) Percentage of determiners.
 12) Percentage of subordinating conjuctions.

 ## The model

 I made a simple linear model where the number of parameters is equal to the number of features plus one (because of the constant).
-And in order to see how much benefit there is in adding more features, I tested 7 versions of the model, including the original version proposed in "Readability measurement of Japanese texts based on levelled corpora."
+And in order to see how much benefit there is in adding more features, I tested 8 versions of the model, including the original version proposed in "Readability measurement of Japanese texts based on levelled corpora."
+Each version is called JReadability-X, where X is the number of features used in the formula.
+The number of parameters is X+1.

 Below is a table comparing all of the different versions: